Let me make this perfectly clear: Trump is the bad guy.

 While there is much debate as to the precise definition of fascism, it’s important to note that no political system is absolute.
 Democracy for the ancient Greeks looked a lot different than it looks to us today, but we can still see a number of details in Paxton’s definition that closely parallels the actions of the Trump administration.
 First, we have “community decline,” a move away from a purer America, one Trump promises to fix, to make America great again.

 This emphasis on racial “purity” is reflected by Trump’s view of “real” Americans.
 Nazis openly march in Charlottesville, and Trump calls them, “very fine people.”
-Trump demonizes hispanics, calling immigrants “rapists and drug dealers,” while separating asylum-seeking children from their families.
+Trump demonizes Hispanics, calling immigrants “rapists and drug dealers,” while separating asylum-seeking children from their families.
 This, alone, should shock and horrify us, unite us in revulsion in condemning this president.
-Child separation is a policy tantamount to Hitler’s relocating of the Jews.
+Child separation is a policy tantamount to Hitler’s relocation of the Jews.
 And yet, to my utter dismay, the traumatizing of children and their parents by ICE seems to have elicited nothing more than a collective yawn.
 And, despite Trump’s claim that Obama’s policy did the same, PolitiFact states that:

 The Obama administration did not have a policy to separate families arriving illegally at the border.
 Family separations rarely happened under the Obama administration, which sought to keep families together in detention.
 Then, based on a court decision, it released families together out of detention.